Instability of algebraic standing waves for nonlinear Schr\''odinger equations with triple power nonlinearities: Abstract

 \section{Abstract}

 We consider the following triple power nonlinear Schr\"odinger equation:

 We are interested in \textit{algebraic standing waves} i.e standing waves with algebraic decay above equation in dimensions $n$ ($n=1,2,3$).
-We prove the instability of these solutions in the cases DDF (we use abbreviation D: defocusing ($a_i<0$), F: focusing ($a_i>0$)) and DFF when $n=2,3$ and in the case DFF with $a_2<\frac{32}{15\sqrt{6}}$ when $n=1$.
-In the case DFD, we only obtain an existence result of algebraic solution in dimension one.
+We prove the instability of these solutions in the cases DDF (we use abbreviation D: defocusing ($a_i<0$), F: focusing ($a_i>0$)) and DFF when $n=2,3$ and in the case DFF with $a_1=-1$, $a_3=1$ and $a_2<\frac{32}{15\sqrt{6}}$ when $n=1$.
+Under these assumptions, the standing waves are orbitally unstable in the case of small positive frequency.
+When the highest power is $L^2(\R^n)$-supercritical power (for $n=2,3$), $a_1=-1$, $a_3=1$ and $a_2>-\varepsilon$ for $\varepsilon>0$ small enough in the case $n=3$, we prove that standing waves with positive frequency are unstable by blow up.